ClickHouse/clickhouse-go/README.md

 The native format can be used over the HTTP protocol.
 This is useful in scenarios where users need to proxy traffic e.g. using [ChProxy](https://www.chproxy.org/) or via load balancers.

-This can be achieved by modifying the DSN to specify the http protocol.
+This can be achieved by modifying the DSN to specify the HTTP protocol.

 ```sh
 http://host1:8123,host2:8123/database?dial_timeout=200ms&max_execution_time=60